Noriller/easy-tailwind/README.md

 This is a utility to be used with Tailwind.
 If you're using Tailwind, you want to consider using this.

 This is a tool to increase Developer Experience.
-The Tailwind world class extension still work, even while writing with EasyTailwind.
+The Tailwind world-class extension still works, even while writing with EasyTailwind.
 (It doesn't show the whole CSS class generated, but it shows the important part.)

 This is a tool for cleaner code.
 You might not agree, but I developed that in mind.

 This is like "table salt", salt is good but you don't want to cover everything in it.

 If you have just a couple of classes then there's no need to call it.
-Call it when you have multiple classes, specially with modifiers or when you need to toggle classes.
+Call it when you have multiple classes, especially with modifiers or when you need to toggle classes.

 Go to: [Table of Contents](#table-of-contents)